twe747474/P3/README.txt

 Makefile

 To make the file run make all.
 This will compile and create one executable.
 This one excitable is all you need in order to run the file.
 In order to run this program place run make all.
-This will create an executable called a.out.
-Run ./a.out file path to your routerFile.txt.
-Below is an explanation on what the routerFile.txt is.
+This will create an executable called manager.
+Run manager file path to your routerFile.txt.
+Below is an explanation on what the routerFile.txt is. example:: manager routerFile.txt
-We ports 8081 and above.
+We ports 15000 and above.
 Example if you are simulating 10 routers you will have a tcp connection on ports 150000 and above.
 Upon running the program you see a console output that reads “Simulating…..” followed by multiple progress bars.
 A successfully completed program output will look like this:

 Simulating....
 ==========>